Contributors Guide

 • Run dvc diff to check that the new file is in the correct directory.

-• For teh first test of a module, you add the directory via dvc add test/baseline/<module>, dvc add doc/scripts/images, or dvc add doc/scripts/examples.
+• For the first test of a module, you add the directory via dvc add test/baseline/<module>, dvc add doc/scripts/images, or dvc add doc/scripts/examples.
 For later addition you do so per file, e.g. dvc add test/baseline/<module>/<newplot.ps>, dvc add doc/scripts/images/<newplot.ps>, or dvc add doc/scripts/examples/<newplot.ps> depending on the type of test modified.

 • Check that the .dvc file was updated by running git status.